GAME’s Participatory Design Principles

 Principle 2: Play With The Ideas

-Here it is all about putting on your thinking cap and com- ing up with as many new, weird, different ideas as possible.
+Here it’s all about coming up with as many new, weird, different ideas as possible.
 The most important thing is to play with the ideas, turn them upside down and build on others’ ideas.

 Principle 3: Try The Ideas Out, Make Mistakes And Try Again